jithinbp/jithinbp.github.io/resume.md

 ---

-# Summer Projects
+## Summer Projects (Pre-2014)

-## 2007: 3D modelling software based on Ms-dos graphics.

-* Authored an interactive C program to create 3D drawings using basic shapes.
-Employs dynamic memory allocation, structures, and basic trigonometry to rotate the models.

-## 2007: Sci-ELF robot - Atmega32 based line follower

-* Atmega32 based line follower developed for the science fair at The Mother’s International School.

-## 2009: Senior Secondary School Exam - Project Work

-* Authored C++ based football video game with 8-bit VGA graphics.
-Standard Human Vs. Computer mode where the PC is capable of making decisions to coordinate its players.

-## 2009 Summer: Electrodeposition and characterization of FeAu thin films.
-IIT Delhi, Dr. Ratnamala Chatterjee

-* Thin film deposition of Iron-Gold alloy films by using electro-deposition and subsequent Characterisation using X-ray diffraction and atomic force microscopy.

-## Summer 2010: Virtual Lab Project.
-IIT Kanpur, Dr. Anjan Gupta

-* Worked on developing a fully open source framework for controlling instruments remotely.
-Successfully hosted a resistivity measurement setup on the Intranet.
-A real time plot server for web browsers was developed.
-An oscilloscope interface was also made as part of this project.

-## 2011 summer: Scanning Tunneling Microscopy.
-IUAC, New Delhi.
-Quazar Tech, New Delhi

-* Learnt about the design and construction of the instrument from its developers, and obtained atomic resolution scans of HOPG.
-Visited the manufacturing facility.

-## 2011 summer: Developing an MCA for Alpha particle detectors.
-IUAC, New Delhi

-* Developed firmware for an Atmega32 based MCA.
-Coded features include segregation based on peak energy, reading and writing from CMOS memory, and USB communication.
-Developed a Python-Tk based GUI.
-Calibration was carried out using Co-60.

-## 2012 - summer: Instrumentation and radiation detection.
-IISER Mohali, IUAC

-* Characterized crystal oscillators using a network analyser at The Ultra low temperature lab, IISER Mohali.
-* Developed electronics for driving a Geiger Muller tube and a Photomultiplier tube.
-* Extracted Thorium from Thorium nitrate for educational experiments.
+### 2013 - July: Remote Access for the Particle Accelerator framework, IUAC

+* Implemented a CherryPy based web server which hosts a dynamic, Jquery and AJAX based website to allow control and monitoring of various parts of the particle accelerators via the control system.

-## 2013 - May, June: Techniques in Condensed Matter Physics.
+### 2013 - May, June: Techniques in Condensed Matter Physics.
 Dr. Goutam Sheet, IISER Mohali

 * Pulsed laser deposition of YBCO and SrRuo3 thin films.
 Sputter deposition of copper on insect wings.
 * Developed data acquisition software for superconductivity transition measurements using Lock-in amplifiers.
 * Compiled RTOS linux kernel for running PID loops for stabilizing tunnelling currents in STMs.
 Set up COMEDI drivers.

-## 2013 - July: Remote Access for the Particle Accelerator framework, IUAC

-* Implemented a CherryPy based web server which hosts a dynamic, Jquery and AJAX based website to allow control and monitoring of various parts of the particle accelerators via the control system.
+### 2012 - summer: Instrumentation and radiation detection.
+IISER Mohali, IUAC

+* Characterized crystal oscillators using a network analyser at The Ultra low temperature lab, IISER Mohali.
+* Developed electronics for driving a Geiger Muller tube and a Photomultiplier tube.
+* Extracted Thorium from Thorium nitrate for educational experiments.

+### 2011 summer: Developing an MCA for Alpha particle detectors.
+IUAC, New Delhi

+* Developed firmware for an Atmega32 based MCA.
+Coded features include segregation based on peak energy, reading and writing from CMOS memory, and USB communication.
+Developed a Python-Tk based GUI.
+Calibration was carried out using Co-60.

+### 2011 summer: Scanning Tunneling Microscopy.
+IUAC, New Delhi.
+Quazar Tech, New Delhi

+* Learnt about the design and construction of the instrument from its developers, and obtained atomic resolution scans of HOPG.
+Visited the manufacturing facility.

+### Summer 2010: Virtual Lab Project.
+IIT Kanpur, Dr. Anjan Gupta

+* Worked on developing a fully open source framework for controlling instruments remotely.
+Successfully hosted a resistivity measurement setup on the Intranet.
+A real time plot server for web browsers was developed.
+An oscilloscope interface was also made as part of this project.

+### 2009: Senior Secondary School Exam - Project Work

+* Authored C++ based football video game with 8-bit VGA graphics.
+Standard Human Vs. Computer mode where the PC is capable of making decisions to coordinate its players.

+### 2009 Summer: Electrodeposition and characterization of FeAu thin films.
+IIT Delhi, Dr. Ratnamala Chatterjee

+* Thin film deposition of Iron-Gold alloy films by using electro-deposition and subsequent Characterisation using X-ray diffraction and atomic force microscopy.

+### 2007: 3D modelling software based on Ms-dos graphics.

+* Authored an interactive C program to create 3D drawings using basic shapes.
+Employs dynamic memory allocation, structures, and basic trigonometry to rotate the models.

+### 2007: Sci-ELF robot - Atmega32 based line follower

+* Atmega32 based line follower developed for the science fair at The Mother’s International School.

 ---